A Novel Unified Framework for Solving Reachability, Viability and Invariance Problems

 Consider a simplified aircraft ground motion dynamics system:

-where $s=[v_x,v_y,r]^\mathrm{T}$ is system state. $v_x$ and $v_y$ are the longitudinal and lateral velocities, respectively, $r$ is the yaw angular velocity, $F_x$ and $F_y$ are the longitudinal and lateral resultant forces, $M_z$ is the resultant moment.
+where $s=[v_x,v_y,r]^\mathrm{T}$ is system state. $v_x$ and $v_y$ are the longitudinal and lateral velocities, respectively, $r$ is the yaw rate, $F_x$ and $F_y$ are the longitudinal and lateral resultant forces, $M_z$ is the resultant moment.
 The expressions for $F_x,F_y,M_z$ are as follows: